 One of the basic diagnostic strategies for any instrumentation system is to assess whether the input value(s) and output value(s) correspond for each instrument.
 We may apply this same strategy to each of the four elements of a feedback control “loop” to identify where the problem might exist.
 If you encounter one of these four system portions whose output does not correspond with its input, you know that portion of the system is faulted.

 You can check each element of your feedback control loop by comparing its input with its output to see if each element is doing what it should.
 I recommend beginning with the controller (the decision-making element) because typically those values are the most easily monitored:

-- Decision-making: Carefully examine the controller faceplate, looking at the values of PV, SP, and Output.
+Carefully examine the controller faceplate, looking at the values of PV, SP, and output.
 Is the controller taking appropriate action to force PV equal to SP?
-In other words, is the Output signal at a value you would expect if the controller were functioning properly to regulate the process variable at setpoint?
+In other words, is the output signal at a value you would expect if the controller were functioning properly to regulate the process variable at setpoint?
 If so, then the controller’s action and tuning are most likely not at fault.
 If not, then the problem definitely lies with the controller.

-- Influencing: Compare the controller’s displayed value for Output with the actual status of the final control element.
-If there is good correspondence between the controller’s Output display and the FCE’s status, then there probably isn’t anything wrong with the output portion of the control loop (e.g. FCE, output signal wiring, analog output of controller, etc.).
-If the controller Output value differs from the FCE’s state, then something is definitely wrong here.
+Compare the controller’s displayed value for output with the actual status of the final control element.
+If there is good correspondence between the controller’s output display and the FCE’s status, then there probably isn’t anything wrong with the output portion of the control loop (e.g. FCE, output signal wiring, analog output of controller, etc.).
+If the controller output value differs from the FCE’s state, then something is definitely wrong here.

 Compare the process variable value with the final control element’s state.
 Is the process doing what you would expect it to?
 If so, the problem is most likely not within the process (e.g. manual valves, relief valves, pumps, compressors, motors, and other process equipment).
 If, however, the process is not reacting the way you would expect it to given the final control element’s state, then something is definitely awry with the process itself.